-- Parent Council members and office bearers - Volunteers accompanying pupils on school trips - > Volunteers at the Parent Council Christmas and Summer Fairs - Classroom helpers - > Volunteers who help with any activity where children are present
+Parent Council members and office bearers

+- Volunteers at the Parent Council Christmas and Summer Fairs - Classroom helpers - Volunteers who help with any activity where children are present

-If you are interested in volunteering for any activities please contact your child's teacher or if the activity is relevant to the Parent Council, contact the Chairperson of Calderwood Parent Council.
+If you are interested in volunteering for any activities please contact your child's teacher.
+If the activity is relevant to the Parent Council, contact the chairperson of Calderwood Parent Council, Mrs Jayne Swanson.